symfony2admingenerator/symfony2admingenerator.github.com/documentation/list.markdown

 ### Date format

+You can use to different options for date field in list.

+For example:

+11/09/2012

+or

+dimanche 9 novembre 2012 23:54:47 GMT+00:00

+For use second option you must set parameter use_localized_date

+{% highlight yaml %}
+admingenerator_generator:
+  twig:
+    use_localized_date: true
+{% endhighlight %}

 For field with type date Admingenerator use twig filter date.
 The date filter format a date to a given format: